Esowteric/browser-custom-dns/README.md

 ## What it should do

-This C#.NET project injects a DLL into GetAddrInfoW() on a single running instance of the Firefox web browser (and it may also be made to work with Chrome).
+This C#.NET project hooks a DLL into GetAddrInfoW() on a single running instance of the Firefox web browser (and it may also be made to work with Chrome).

 As it stands, regular ICANN domain names are resolved to IP addresses by making another call to GetAddrInfoW() from within the injected DLL and passing back the results to the web browser.
 That bit works okay.